usmanity/redirector/README.md

 **How to use**

 - Append any link to this path: `https://r.mhmd.us/?redirect=YOUR LINK HERE`.
 - After 5 seconds, the tab will automatically close.
+(This might not work if you're pasting the link yourself but when it's clicked from somewhere else, it will)